saamerm/saamerm/README.md

 <div align="center">

 Feel free to clone/fork projects, raise issues and submit PRs if you think something could be better or <a href="mailto:saamer@thefirstprototype.com"><b>email</b></a> me.
-Don't judge me on my GitHub commit history, I do a lot more work on Azure DevOps and GitLab that doesn't show up on here.
+Don't judge me on my GitHub commit contribution history, I do a lot more work on Azure DevOps and GitLab that doesn't show up on here.
 This is just the coding I mostly do for fun!

 <i>Happy Coding!</i>